Market Segmentation Trees: Numerical Experiments

 \subsection{Isotonic Regression Tree Performance Evaluation}

-In this section, we train and evaluate IRTs on bidding data from a Demand Side Platform (DSP), which will remain anonymous for confidentiality.
+We train and evaluate IRTs on bidding data from a Demand Side Platform (DSP), which will remain anonymous for confidentiality reasons.
 The DSP provided us with several weeks of bidding data across three different ad exchanges.
-For each ad exchange (referred to as exchanges~1,~2, and~3), an IRT is trained on a dataset of historical bids submitted by the DSP between 1/13/2019 and 1/24/2019, which amount to a training set of 60-370 million bids per exchange.
-The IRT is pruned using a validation set holding out 15\% of the training data.
-Finally, the IRT is evaluated on test sets of bids submitted between 1/25/2019 and 1/31/2019 amounting to 40-160 million bids per exchange.
 Each observation in the data is encoded by (1) the user and ad spot auction features available to the bidder ($x$), (2) the submitted bid price ($p$), and (3) the auction outcome (win/loss) ($y$).
-The IRT segments advertisement opportunities for users on the basis of user and ad spot auction features, and within each segment the IRT applies an isotonic regression model to predict the auction win rate as a function of bid price.
-A detailed description of the user and ad spot auction features is included in Section \ref{sec:details} of the appendix.
+A detailed description of the user and ad spot auction features is included in Appendix \ref{app:details-DSP}.

-\paragraph{Experimental setup.} We train our IRT algorithm using the training set observations and use the validation set observations to prune the tree according to the procedure described in \citet{breiman1984classification}.
-We compare the IRT algorithm's predictive performance with the following benchmarks trained and tested on the same datasets.
-In selecting which benchmarks to test alongside the IRT, we restrict our consideration to models which perform market segmentation and produce monotonically-increasing bid landscape curves.
+\paragraph{Experimental setup.} For each ad exchange, an IRT is trained on a dataset of historical bids submitted by the DSP between 1/13/2019 and 1/24/2019, which amount to a training set of 60-370 million bids per exchange.
+The IRT is pruned using a validation set holding out 15\% of the training data following \citet{breiman2017classification}.
+Finally, the IRT is evaluated on test sets of bids submitted between 1/25/2019 and 1/31/2019 amounting to 40-160 million bids per exchange.
+We compare the IRT algorithm's predictive performance with the following benchmarks; in selecting which benchmarks to use, we consider models which perform market segmentation and produce monotonically-increasing bid landscape curves.